commanderx16/x16-rom/README.md

 Building this source code requires only [GNU Make] and the [cc65] assembler.
 GNU Make is almost invariably available as a system package with any Linux distribution; cc65 less often so.

-- Red Hat: `sudo yum install make cc65`
+- Red Hat/CentOS: `sudo yum install make cc65`
 - Debian: `sudo apt-get install make`

 On macOS, cc65 in [homebrew](https://brew.sh/), which must be installed before issuing the following command: